-The Countryside (land outside the Foxton Limits to Development and the Foxton Locks Area as defined on the Policies Map) will be protected for the sake of its intrinsic character, beauty, the diversity of its landscapes, heritage and wildlife, the wealth of its natural resources and to ensure it may be enjoyed by all.
-Development in the Countryside will be limited to that which supports community uses, essential infrastructure and that which requires a rural location (including the special circumstances set out in paragraph 55 of the NPPF).
+The Countryside (land outside the Foxton Limits to Development and the Foxton Locks Area as defined on Map 2 and the Policies Map) will be protected for the sake of its intrinsic character, beauty, the diversity of its landscapes, heritage and wildlife, the wealth of its natural resources and to ensure it may be enjoyed by all.
+Development in the Countryside will be strictly controlled in accordance with Harborough Local Plan Policies SS1 and GD3.